gotransverse/payments.js/README.md

 Payments Service backend to implement browser based payment flows to meet your business needs.

 All flows require an initial authenticated call to TRACT via a secure mechanism to retrieve a referrer token.
-This referrer token is short lived and allows a developer to make calls against the TRACT Payment service in a temporarily authenticated manner from a client browser.
+This referrer token is short-lived and allows a developer to make calls against the TRACT Payment service in a temporarily authenticated manner from a client browser.
 This token can be used only once to create a temporary payment method in TRACT.
 A payment token is provided for this temporary payment method which is then used to add a payment method to a billing account.